michaelhyatt/elastic-apm-mule3-agent/README.md

 ## Things to know and consider
 * Requires Maven 3.x to build jar file.
 * Works with both, Mule 3.x CE and EE.
-Built with Mule CE 3.9.0.
+Built with Mule CE 3.9.0 and tested with EE 3.9.0.
 * Only supports Mule 3.x at this stage.
 * Only captures input and output properties, no flowVars at this stage.
-* Compatible with Elastic APM 6.5 and 6.6 and uses APM Java client v1.4.0.
+* Compatible with Elastic stack versions including APM 6.5, 6.6 and 6.7 and uses APM Java client v1.6.0.
 * Elastic APM - https://www.elastic.co/solutions/apm
 * For the rest of configuration parameters, see Elastic APM Java client documentation - https://github.com/elastic/apm-agent-java